-Christy Dawn produces its garments with the help of some of the most talented dressmakers in LA, making sure to use construction methods that are designed to last, for high-quality products.
-They’ve started a Farm-to-Closet initiative to source organic cotton grown using regenerative practices in partnership with Oshadi, in India.
+Christy Dawn produces its garments with the help of some of the most talented dressmakers in LA, using construction methods designed to last for high-quality products.
+They’ve started a Farm-to-Closet initiative to source organic cotton grown using regenerative practices in partnership with Oshadi in India.

 Christy Dawn — corporate responsibility

 We love that Christy Dawn is working to source regenerative cotton from regenerative farms.
 This makes perfect sense where deadstock fabric may not always be available.
 Regenerative farming practices are also even better for the environment because they replenish the ecosystems they work from, and that’s one step toward greater sustainability.

 Bastet Noir is a bespoke clothing brand that believes in creating fabulous and sustainable clothing that fits and flatters every body type.
 They don't feel in standard sizes; they understand that every body is unique and should be celebrated.

 The brand's focus on customization and personalization allows them to create clothing that suits each individual's style, body shape, and preferences.
 They celebrate individuality and aim to empower women who are not afraid to be bold and make a statement.

 This sustainable fashion brand offers a variety of high-quality materials, including cotton, cashmere, linen, wool, silk, and French terry.
 What sets them apart is that all their materials are 100% recycled, making them an eco-friendly choice for conscious consumers.